pbtrre95/The_Nature_Of_Code/01_introduction/04_Probability_of_Non_Uniform_Distribution_of_Numbers/README.md

 		point(this.x, this.y);
 	};

-	this.step = function() { //in this instance r(our random number) has 40% of being a 1 or a 3 and 20% chance of //being a 2
+	this.step = function() { //in this instance r(our random number) has 40% of being a 1 or a 3 and 20% chance of //being a 2 and 40% of being a  4 or a 5
 		var probArray = [];
 		probArray[1] = 1;
 		probArray[2] = 1;